ManideepMuddagowni/TravelloFoodie---Your-Guide-Chatbot/README.md

-## 🌟 TravelloFoodie - Your Guide AI Chatbot 🌟

----

 ### Overview

 Developed a **Generative AI-powered travel chatbot** for my travel website, designed to retrieve and present information dynamically using web scraping and conversational AI.
 The chatbot delivers an interactive user experience by engaging in real-time conversations.
 It features **AI agents** that handle cases where information is unavailable on the website.
 Upon user consent, these agents fetch the required data from external sources, ensuring a seamless and user-controlled interaction.